 Olivia Marcucci is an Assistant Professor at Johns Hopkins School of Education.
-She is an interdisciplinary scholar of educational and racial equity.
-Her current research agenda focuses on school discipline policies and practices, including restorative justice, in American schools.
-She has published her scholarship on discipline in journals like Education & Urban Society and The Urban Review, as well as presented at national and international conferences.
-Her 2018 presentation at the Annual Meeting of the American Education Research Association won the Carol Weinstein Outstanding Paper Award.
+She is an interdisciplinary scholar of racial justice and equity in schools.
+Her current research agenda focuses specifically on the social and cultural processes that contribute to or disrupt the school-to-prison pipeline.
+Endemic to this work is the reimagining of how ‘community’ and ‘justice’ are enacted in American schools.
+She has published her scholarship in journals like Urban Education, Education & Urban Society, and The Urban Review, as well as presented at national and international conferences.
 Through her scholarship, Olivia has built multiple research-practice partnerships with educators and/or students.
-These collaborative partnerships have generated new knowledge, practices, and policies in their respective school communities.
+These community-engaged research projects have generated new knowledge, practices, and policies in their respective school communities.
 She holds a PhD in Education from Washington University in St. Louis.

 2019 PhD, Education, Washington University in St. Louis